↑

 basic physical filtering for backpacking

 After pre-filtering murky water, it won’t be crystal clear but it should look a little better.
-Then you can move on to one or more of the following methods.
+Then you can move on to one or more of the following water purification methods.

 Boil Your Water